 Choose the right leash for you and your dog

-From time immemorial, humans have controlled dogs with leashes, which not surprisingly helped people to domesticate them thousands of years ago.
+From time immemorial, humans have used leashes with dogs, which helped people to domesticate them thousands of years ago.
 Katherine Grier, author of Pets in America: A History writes, "leashes are the oldest pieces of material culture to be associated with dogs."

 But choosing the right leash for you and your dog is essential.
-From the standard 4- to 8-footer, to a harness, halter, martingale, or retractable leash, there are plenty of choices.
-Each style has its proponents and detractors, but none is as controversial as the retractable leash, which was patented in 1908, but did not become popular until the 1970s.
-Proclaimed by inventor Mary Delaney as a form of humane constraint, she imagined her invention offering owners increased control while their pups were permitted a degree of self-expression.
+Each style has its proponents and detractors, but none is as controversial as the retractable leash.
+Extolled by inventor Mary Delaney as a form of humane constraint, she imagined her invention offering owners increased control while their pups were permitted a degree of self-expression.